NuGet/Home/proposed/2021/OpenReadMeMarkDownFiles.md

 ## Problem Background

-When developers download packages from Visual Studio&#39;s package manger and if that package has a README file, Visual Studio will automatically open a `README.txt` file.
+When developers install packages from Visual Studio&#39;s package manger and if that package has a README file, Visual Studio will automatically open a `README.txt` file.
 However, Visual Studio does not have a way of opening a rendered `README.md` file, just a text version of the README.
 While the README allows for the developer to get more information about the package, having a rendered markdown file open automatically allows for information to be displayed in an organized manner.
 When rendered, the markdown file has links one can follow, different sections can be clearly marked with headers, among other things.
 It provides the same information as a txt file with the added benefit of being rendered in an easier to follow format.

 ## Who are the customers

-* Developers who use Visual Studios and download packages via the NuGet package manager who want detailed information about the package they&#39;re downloading.
+* Developers who use Visual Studios and install packages via the NuGet package manager who want detailed information about the package they&#39;re installing.

 ## Requirements

-* markdown files open automatically after the user has downloaded the NuGet package in Visual Studio, if available.
+* markdown files open automatically after the user has installed the NuGet package in Visual Studio, if available.
 * When opened, `README.md` will be rendered as a markdown.
 * markdown file opens in the doc well of Visual Studio.

 ## Goals

-* Display a rendered `README.md` file in the Visual Studio doc well after a package has been downloaded on the NuGet package manager.
+* Display a rendered `README.md` file in the Visual Studio doc well after a package has been installed on the NuGet package manager.

 ## Non-Goals

-* Packages that were downloaded from a web browser will not have their `README.md` files open automatically in Visual Studio.
+* Packages that were downloaded from a web browser and installed into their projects will not have their `README.md` files open automatically in Visual Studio.
 * Packages that have their `README.md` file in a location other than the package install directory will not be opened or rendered.
 * txt files will not be rendered.